 Stadtrad Hamburg / Lüneburg

-There are about 2600 city bikes in Hamburg.
+StadtRAD Hamburg (City Bike Hamburg): There are about 2600 city bikes in Hamburg.
 You can find them at almost every U- and S-Bahn station, as well as near sights and university buildings.
 You can register online or via StadtRAD Hamburg-App.
-The annual fee is 5 EUR.
-Up to the 31st minute of travel, the use of StadtRAD is free of charge, from the 31st minute on it costs 10 cents.

 Tips for every day

-To get started in Germany this website provides tips for every day about doctors and pharmacies, shopping and saving money, telephone, internet and postal service, safety, transportation etc.
+Tips for daily life: To get started in Germany this website provides tips for every-day life about doctors and pharmacies, shopping and saving money, telephone, internet and postal service, safety, transportation etc.

 DAAD Programs and Funding

 To improve international relations and bilateral research cooperations between German and foreign universities, the DAAD supports exchanges of scientists and academics from partner countries.
 The basis of these exchanges are cultural exchange programmes and bilateral agreements with foreign partner organisations.